ProjectOpenSea/stream-js/README.md

 - item transferred
 - item metadata updates

 This is a best effort delievery messaging system.
-Messages that are not received due to connection errors will not be resent.
+Messages that are not received due to connection errors will not be re-sent.
 Messages may be delievered out of order.

 # Setup